Telenav/cactus/README.md

 A few properties are not shown above (because our release script asks questions on the command-line and populates them):

-  1. `-Dcactus.families` / `<families>` - this is literally the list of things being
+  1. `-Dcactus.families` / `<families>` - this is the list of project families being released
-     released

   2. What precisely to do *to* the version of each project family.
 The default is incrementing the _dot revision_ (third decimal).
-To do something else, use `-Dcactus.version.change.magnitude=major/minor/dot/none` / `<versionChangeMagnitude>` to set what is applied to each project - *or* you can specify explicitly using
+To do something else, use `-Dcactus.version.change.magnitude=major/minor/dot/none` / `<versionChangeMagnitude>` to set what is applied to each project - *or* we can specify explicitly using
      * `cactus.no.bump.families` / `<noRevisionFamilies>` - set
      some families not to receive a version bump _at all_ (this is fine when going from snapshot to release, and not a good idea when going from release to snapshot)